mwael2002/GPS_Tracking_System/README.md

 # GPS Tracking System
 The GPS subsystem stores the coordinates of the start point.
-After reaching the destination point it stores the coordinates of the end point and calculates the total distance that was taken by the user.The covered distance is displayed through LCD.
+After reaching the destination point it stores the coordinates of the end point and calculates the total distance that was taken by the user.
+The covered distance is displayed through LCD.

 ## The output will be translated as the following:
 ### 1. Stage 1: The built-in LED will be turned on(green) when the target destination is reached.